 Non-words are nonsense words made up of the spellings (graphemes) a child has already been taught by Year 1.
 Words like ‘bip’, ‘steg’ or ‘shromp’.
-To find out why non-words should be in the Y1 Phonics screening check
+Read more to find out why non-words should be in the Y1 Phonics Screening Check.

 Why is it a good idea to include them in the Y1 reading check?

 Non-words are a very efficient way to check if a pupil knows:

 b. how to blend those sounds into words

 And that is the purpose of the check – to identify the pupils who are falling behind.
 Those pupils will have gaps in their phonic knowledge and/or poor blending skills.

 As children become readers they begin to store words in their memory bank.
 If they are given words they know how to read, they will not need use the strategy of sounding the word out the graphemes and blending the sounds into the word.
 If we are trying to check what knowledge (the spellings and the sounds) and the skill (blending) it is best to do so with non-words.

 There has been some criticism of this idea – claiming that it encourages children to read without meaning or that is it confusing for them.